 - Not very suitable for handheld shots in dimly lit locations

-The smooth, sleek, and stylish Zeiss Batis 25mm f/2 Lens for Sony E Mount is optimised for most Sony E Mount models.
+The smooth, sleek, and stylish ZEISS Batis 2/25 Wide-Angle Camera Lens for Sony E-Mount Mirrorless Cameras is optimised for most Sony E Mount models.
 The autofocus is steady, reliable, and extremely sharp- helping us get the perfect shot every time.

 The lenses come with advanced features like zoom-in and sensors for getting sharp, up-close images even when the object is far away or very small.
 We also like how versatile the model is, supporting all kinds of photography modes from landscape to bokeh and portrait frames.